 The next DIY task important to roof maintenance is to clean off the leaves, twigs, and other debris that accumulates on the roof.
 Pay special attention to valleys and areas behind chimneys and skylights as debris tends to build up there.
 Cleaning it off is a simple task that can make a huge difference in allowing water to drain freely off your roof.
-A leaf blower works well for this task.
-If you don’t have a leaf blower, another option is to use a broom to sweep the debris off of the roof.
-It is best to use a soft household broom, and gently sweep debris in the direction of the shingles to avoid breakage.
-Don’t use a power washer, however, because power washing introduces an immense force to your shingles that has the power to severely damage them, or even remove them altogether.
+If you don’t have a leaf blower, it is best to use a soft household broom, and gently sweep debris in the direction of the shingles to avoid breakage.
+Don’t use a power washer, because power washing introduces an immense force to your shingles that have the power to severely damage them, or even remove them altogether.

 While on the topic of debris, it’s also important to check your gutters for excess shingle debris.
 If there are large amounts of shingle granules in the gutters, this can indicate that the shingles are nearing the end of their useful life.
 If shingles have lost the majority of their granules, it means that they are susceptible to damaging UV rays.
 These will cause them to crack, allowing for water intrusion and potential damages to the interior of your home.